gravicappa/shen-js/README.md

     ./make.shen new_shen.js && ./boot

 to have shen-js built into new_shen.js file.
-The `boot` step is unneccessary and it makes file twice as big, but it significantly increases start time.
+The `boot` step is unneccessary and it makes file twice as big, but it significantly decreases start time.